-Costs incurred in connection with research and development activities are expensed as incurred.
-Research and development expense consists of (i) employee-related expenses, including salaries, benefits, travel and stock-based compensation expense, (ii) external research and development expenses incurred under arrangements with third parties, such as contract research organizations and consultants, (iii) the cost of acquiring, developing and manufacturing clinical study materials, and (iv) costs associated with preclinical activities and regulatory operations.
+Research and development costs are expensed as incurred.
+Research and development expense consists of (i) employee-related expenses, including salaries, benefits, travel and stock-based compensation expense, (ii) external research and development expenses incurred under arrangements with third parties, such as contract research organizations and consultants, (iii) the cost of acquiring, developing and manufacturing clinical study materials, and (iv) costs associated with clinical, preclinical and regulatory activities.

-The Company enters into consulting, research and other agreements with commercial firms, researchers, universities, and others for the provision of goods and services.
+The Company enters into consulting, research and other agreements with commercial firms, researchers, universities and others for the provision of goods and services.
 Under such agreements, the Company may pay for services on a monthly, quarterly, project, or other basis.
 Such arrangements are generally cancellable upon reasonable notice and payment of costs incurred.
 Costs are considered incurred based on an evaluation of the progress to completion of specific tasks under each contract using information and data provided to the Company by its clinical sites and vendors.
 These costs consist of direct and indirect costs associated with specific projects, as well as fees paid to various entities that perform certain research on behalf of the Company.